MS in Medicinal Chemistry

 At the beginning of the second term the student identifies a MBC faculty mentor for an in-house internship and applies for provisional acceptance to the graduate school.

-MBC 3100 Practices in Pharmaceutical Research 1
+MBC 3100 Ethical Practice in Research 1

 MBC 3320 Medicinal Chemistry II: Drug Design and Drug Action 3